ikail96/ikail96/README.md

 - 🔭 I'm currently having seminars and courses on Web Development and WordPress.
 - 📝 I like reading books about astronomy, cosmology and physics
 - 💖 Proud mother of a little beautiful girl
+- ⌚️ Hysterical with gadgets

 ## Tech Stack